wp-plugins/spider-event-calendar/readme.txt

 4. WordPress Event Calendar - Widget Calendar
 5. WordPress Event Calendar - Create Event
 6. WordPress Event Calendar - Edit Theme

-== Frequently Asked Questions ==

-= 1.
-Can  Spider Calendar display more than one event per day? = You can add multiple events per single day.
-The first event will be displayed in the Month view with a hyperlink “See More”.
-Upon clicking “See More” the list of the events will be displayed in a pop-up.

-= 2.
-Is it possible to translate the Spider Calendar into another language? = It is only possible to translate the front end of the plugin.
-To do so, you should set define('WPLANG','[lang_code]') to the desired language code in wp_config.php file of your website.
-This way the plugin should be translated automatically.
-Please be informed, that you can modify the translations from wp-content/plugins/spider_event_calendar/languages/ (you will need POEdit http://www.poedit.net/download.php).

-= 3.
-Can I insert a picture in an event? =
-Yes, you can insert any HTML, including images into the text (and even in the title) of an event.

-= 4.
-Can I create recurring events? =
-Yes, there are multiple options for creating recurring events, including events which repeat  on a daily, monthly, weekly or yearly basis (the options can be set from the back end).

-= 5.
-Is it possible to change the month and the year initially displayed on the calendar? =
-Yes, when creating the calendar you can change both the initial year and display month.
-If you leave the year blank it will display the current year.
-For the month you can select a specific month from the dropdown list or leave it to “current” option.

-= 6.
-Is it possible to edit the events by the user from front end or back end? = It is only possible to add events from the back end by the Administrator role user.

-= 7.
-Why do I need separate upcoming events widget? = In addition to the typical calendar which comes as a plugin and widget, you also get an upcoming events widget.
-It displays the upcoming events with a list view.
-The theme and its overall appearance can be modified within the widget area.

 == Changelog ==